NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- [http://niem.github.io/reference/specifications/](http://niem.github.io/reference/specifications/)
 - Materials from this course:
 	- [https://github.com/NIEM/NIEM-Training](https://github.com/NIEM/NIEM-Training)
-	- These are internal work products
+	- Some of these are internal work products
+	- `README` has links to the good stuff

 ## Tools
 - SSGT: